 The Logitech G513 is a very good wired, full-size keyboard.
 This is an excellent choice for gamers, as it has customizable RGB backlighting, a comfortable wrist rest, and the tactile switches on our unit offer a light and responsive gaming experience.
 That said, there are linear, tactile, or clicky switches available as well.
 Unfortunately, while you can set macros in the companion software, they're limited to the function keys, and there's no onboard memory to save your settings.
+While this board used to be available with Romer-G Tactile and Linear switches, it's now only available at most retailers with GX Blue, Red, and Brown switches.

 The Logitech G513 is an excellent keyboard for gaming.
 The tactile switches on our unit offer a light and responsive gaming experience.
 The frame is made of plastic and aluminum, which feels sturdy and doesn't exhibit any noticeable flex.
 It has RGB backlighting, which can be customized in the companion software.
 Unfortunately, the keycaps are made of ABS plastic that feels cheap and will attract oil from your fingertips.
 Also, while there are macro-programmable keys, they're dedicated to the function buttons only.